Pablo Guede

 Pablo Adrián Guede Barrirero (born 12 November 1974) is an Argentine professional football manager and former player who played as a forward.
+He was recently the manager of Puebla.

 Playing career

 Born in Buenos Aires, Guede represented local sides Deportivo Español and Nueva Chicago before moving to Spain in 1997, with Segunda División side Xerez CD.
 In November of that year, however, he left the club and moved to Málaga CF in Segunda División B, helping in their promotion at the end of the season.

 In 1999, after achieving another promotion with Málaga, Guede signed for Elche CF in the second division.
 Rarely used, he moved to third level's Polideportivo Ejido in January 2001, and also achieved promotion with the side.

 In January 2002, Guede joined Motril CF in division three, and subsequently resumed his career in the category, representing Real Jaén and UD Melilla.
 He retired from professional football with the latter in 2006, aged 31.